-There are two medication rooms and one medication cupboard for the service apartments.
-Medication fridge and room air temperatures are checked daily, recorded, and were within the acceptable temperature range.
-Eye drops were dated on opening and within the expiry date.
-Twenty electronic medication charts were reviewed and met prescribing requirements.
-Medication charts had photo identification and allergy status notified.
-The GP had reviewed the medication charts three-monthly and discussion and consultation with residents takes place during these reviews and if additions or changes are made.
+Medication fridge and room air temperature are checked daily, recorded, and were within the acceptable temperature range.
+Eye drops were dated on opening and within expiry date.

+Twenty-two electronic medication charts were reviewed and met prescribing requirements.
+Medication charts had photo identification and allergy status recorded.
+The GP had reviewed the medication charts three-monthly, and verified discussion and consultation with residents takes place during these reviews if additions or changes are made.
 All 'as required' medications had prescribed indications for use.
 The effectiveness of 'as required' medication had been documented in the medication system.
+Adverse events are reported and responded to appropriately.

 Standing orders are not in use.
-All medications are charted either regular doses or as required.
+All medications are charted either regular doses or as required (prn).
 Over the counter medications and supplements are prescribed on the electronic medication system.

-The registered nurses interviewed could describe the process for working in partnership with any potential Māori residents to ensure the appropriate support is in place, advice is timely, easily accessed, and treatment is prioritised to achieve better health outcomes.
+The registered nurses interviewed could describe the process for working in partnership with Māori residents to ensure the appropriate support is in place, advice is timely, easily accessed, and treatment is prioritised to achieve better health outcomes.